emiryalcinkaya/python_exercise_lab/README.md

 ## About

-This repository was created by me to strengthen my Python fundamentals, improve problem-solving skills, and practice algorithmic thinking through hands-on exercises and mini projects.
+This repository was created by me to strengthen my Python fundamentals, improve problem-solving skills, and gain practical programming experience through hands-on exercises and mini projects.

 ---